boris-kz/CogAlg/README.md

 Also, both input and kernel in ANN are arrays, often 2D or higher.
 This is far more coarse, thus less potentially selective and efficient, than one-to-one comparison of laterally adjacent inputs in my algorithm.
 I use “level” vs. “layer” because my levels are not identical.
 Complexity of inputs and operations is incremental with elevation: initial inputs are pixels, higher-level inputs are patterns formed on lower levels.
 My inference is comparison that forms separate match and difference, and the difference is fed back to update level-wide filters.

 Inspiration by the brain kept ANN research going for decades before they became useful.
 But their “neurons” are mere stick figures for real ones.
 Of course, most of complexity in a neuron is due to constraints of biology.
 Ironically, weighted summation in ANN may also be a no-longer needed compensation for such constraint: neural memory requires dedicated connections (synapses), which makes individual input representation and comparison prohibitively expensive.
-But not anymore, we now have dirt-cheap random access memory.
+This is no longer relevant, we now have dirt-cheap random access memory.

 Other biological constraints are very slow neurons, and the imperative of fast reaction for survival in the wild.
 Both favor fast though crude summation (vs. slower one-to-one comparison), at the cost of glacial training.
 Reaction speed became less important: modern society is quite secure, while continuous learning is far more important because of accelerating progress.
 Another constraint is noise: neurons often fire at random, so their spikes are summed to reduce noise.
 Which is not a good reason to degrade far more precise electronic signals.